 Information for New and Prospective Students

-I am semi-retired.
-I maintain an active research program, but I only
+Although I am semi-retired, I maintain a very active research

 John Selker (BEE), and Debashis Mondal (Statistics).
-Hence, if you
+I am also

 To work with me, you should have the